shoelim/mpgd/README.md

 ### CIFAR-10 classification
 Scripts for training runs can be found in `train.sh`.
-Please check and specify the parameters there appropriately before running.
+Please check and specify the parameters appropriately before running.